fybecom/fybe/apiclient/docs/CreateInstanceRequest.md

 ### NewCreateInstanceRequest

-`func NewCreateInstanceRequest(imageId string, productId string, region string, period int64, ) *CreateInstanceRequest`
+`func NewCreateInstanceRequest(productId string, period int64, ) *CreateInstanceRequest`

 NewCreateInstanceRequest instantiates a new CreateInstanceRequest object This constructor will assign default values to properties that have it defined,